translate/pootle/docs/features/searching.rst

 It is important to realize that when a new search term is entered, **searching will take place inside the currently viewed domain**.
 If you are currently at the top level of your project, the whole project will be searched.
-If you are viewing a directory, only files in that directory will be searched.
+If you are viewing a directory, only files under that directory will be searched.
 If you are already viewing/translating a file, only that file will be searched.

 The first result will be shown in context in the file where it is found.
 When you click "Skip", "Suggest" or "Translate" it will provide the next match to